Glover (video game): Reception

 For the Nintendo 64 version, Glover received generally positive reviews by critics.
 Matt Casamassina of IGN praised the Nintendo 64 version, specifically on its gameplay and sound.
 They wrote that the music matched the levels "perfectly".
 John Broady of GameSpot recommended the game for patient players in search of a challenge.
-Paul Hales of PC Zone gave it a 67% stating, "It's all good, clean, harmless fun in reasonably 3D rendered landscapes."
-Edge magazine gave the game a 7 out of 10 stating it wasn't all that original but also stated that the game provides regular surprises that make it an entertaining game.
+Paul Hales of PC Zone gave it a 67%, stating: "It's all good, clean, harmless fun in reasonably 3D rendered landscapes."
+Edge magazine gave the game a seven out of ten, stating that it was not all that original, but also stated that the game provides regular surprises that make it an entertaining game.

 Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "with interesting level designs, a challenging structure for item collection, and bright, competent visuals, Glover does manage to provide a refreshing angle on typical platformers."

 Despite positive reviews for the Nintendo 64 version, the PlayStation version was heavily panned by critics.
 Matt Whine of IGN gave the PlayStation version a "Terrible" 2.6.
 They wrote that the game "looks bad" in comparison with both the Nintendo 64 version and other PlayStation games.
 Miguel Lopez of GameSpot also criticized this version, stating that "Glover, despite its interesting play mechanics, seems to have lost its soul in the port from the N64."
-PC Zone gave the game 56% stating, "There's no denying Glover is bizarre, but at the same its not particularly interesting.
+PC Zone gave the game 56%, stating: "There's no denying Glover is bizarre, but at the same its not particularly interesting.
 The standard trudge through obligatory ice world, water world and space world, flicking switches as you go, hardly constitutes as enthralling gameplay."